FAIR CHASE REEL

 In order to switch the reel from Left to Right hand retrieve or vice versa you will simply need to remove the spool and flip the anti-reverse bearing over.
 To do this:

-Remove Spool- Simply squeeze the center cap and pull off at an angle.
-It will take some force to release the cap, but the only thing holding it on is a rubber O-ring.
-Using the supplied 7/16 wrench, remove the stainless steel nut and washer from the center pin….righty tighty, lefty loosey….
-Once removed, the spool will slide away from the frame.
+Remove Spool- Simply squeeze the center cap and rotate it counter-clockwise.
+It may take some force to release the cap, so we reccomend grabbing it with a glove or a small towel to give extra grip (we do not recommend using pliers unless it is absolutely necessary.
+If doing so use a towel between the pliers and the cap to prevent scratching the coating) As you unscrew the cap the spool will slide away from the frame.
 With the spool off, you will see a blue bearing carrier.
 That holds the one-way/anti-reverse bearing.
 If the carrier is still inside the spool, you may need to pop the upper bushing (white plastic part on top of the spool) out and press the carrier out with your thumb.
 By flipping this bearing over you will reverse the direction of the reel.

 Grease The Clicker

 Greasing the Pawl and Spring- Using the supplied grease syringe, you will need to routinely apply grease to the clicker housing.
 This minor maintenance item is crucial for proper operation of this reel.
 Remove the spool (action described above) and look for the 2 square covers that cover the spring and pawls.
 You will notice a very small hole in the housing (near the eye of the rooster).
 You can simply press the syringe against the hole and gently inject grease until you see it start to ooze out near the clicker pawl.
 Once greased, be sure to move the clicker back-and-forth to be sure the grease is spread throughout.
 We recommend greasing the pawl after every 5 trips.
 If the reel has been covered in sand then we recommend re-greasing after that trip.
 A freshwater wash down of the reel will not remove the grease, so when servicing you may realize it is still full.
 Better safe than sorry!
-We also recommend removing the clicker housing screws (4 small philips heads) and cleaning the old grease out and reapplying new grease at least once a season.
 If you need more grease you can find Mobil 1 XHP222 grease on Amazon or at any auto parts store.
+Be sure to wipe off any excess grease from around the covers so it keeps everything clean.

 Replace/Remove Clicker Pawls and Spring Bar